kaankacar/Xtract/docs/IMPLEMENTATION_SUMMARY.md

-# Solidity to MultiversX Transpiler - Implementation Summary
+# XTract - Implementation Summary

 ## Completed Implementations

-We have successfully implemented a Solidity to MultiversX transpiler with the following features:
+We have successfully implemented XTract’s Solidity → MultiversX transpilation with the following features:

 ### 1. Type Mapping
 - Enhanced the `map_type` function to support more Solidity types and map them to appropriate MultiversX types